 Romans 8:29-30 – The Golden Chain Of Redemption

 Although I honestly believe that John 6 and the Gospel of John, in general, is very strong about God’s sovereignty in salvation, yet the passage that is most associated with Calvinism is Romans 9.
 It is indeed probably the strongest passage in the Bible on divine sovereignty.
-The truth of God’s absolute sovereignty is clearly showed there.
+The truth of God’s absolute sovereignty is clearly shown there.
 People will read it and won’t want to believe what is taught there.
 I’ve had someone respond, after me simply reading Romans 9, in amazement and unbelief, they were like: If we are to take this literally it says that God chooses who gets saved.
 The point of Romans 9 is clear.
-People will want to make it to be about nations to escape divine sovereignty, but they become inconsistent in their "exegesis" and they will not follow the flow of the text.
+People will want to make it to be about nations to escape divine sovereignty, but they become inconsistent in their “exegesis” and they will not follow the flow of the text.
 Let us not forget what comes before Romans 9.
 The Golden Chain of Redemption is also very strong on divine sovereignty.
-Indeed, Paul talks about it before going into the discussion about Israel’s unbelief and God's promises in Romans 9-11.
+Indeed, Paul talks about it before going into the discussion about Israel’s unbelief and God’s promises in Romans 9-11.
 We will leave Romans 9 and will not deal with it because it would take too long to deal with the whole chapter.
 People understand what it means, but do not want to believe it.
 The difficulty lies not in the text, but in what the text teaches, which is hateful to human nature.

 The Golden Chain is a sequence of five things that follow each other and depend upon each other.
 It is found after the great promise of Romans 8:28, which every Christian should take comfort in.